Agenda

 3. Plan for making documents accessible and useful from the start

-Workshop: Why Grade Leveling Leads to Less Equitable Health Materials -- and What to Do Instead (Sold Out)
+Workshop: Why Grade Leveling Leads to Less Equitable Health Materials -- and What to Do Instead

 Description: Grade leveling is a convenient way to set a readability standard for health materials.
 The American Medical Association and National Institutes of Health recommend that materials be written at a sixth-grade reading level.
 But this guideline is often interpreted as a rule, creating an impossible task for practitioners and resulting in materials that omit essential information and are no more equitable than an overly complex text.
 In this workshop, we will use adult learning principles to explore other ways to create clear, equitable materials using a range of tools, including AI.